yesw2000/ATLAS-lcgTool/README.md

      if they are set.
 This is the preferred method in many HEP environments.

-2. **Command-line Arguments:**  You can explicitly specify the platform as a comma-separated list of arguments, as shown in the examples above.
-    For example: `source lcgPkg.sh Python 3.9.7,x86_64-el8-gcc11-opt`.
+2. **Command-line Arguments:**  You can explicitly specify the platform as a space and/or comma-separated list of arguments, as shown in the examples above.
+For example: `source lcgPkg.sh Python 3.9.7,x86_64-el8-gcc11-opt` or `source lcgPkg.sh Python 3.9.7 x86_64-el8-gcc11-opt`

 3. **Mixing:** You can combine environment variables and command-line arguments.
 However, if there are conflicts, the script will report an error.

 ### LCG Releases